Did you find these pages while trying to research Bavarian folk costume? And you expected to find Dirndls and Lederhosen?

 The terms "Dirndl" and "Lederhosen" (often wrongly spelled 'Leiderhosen' or 'Liederhosen' in English context) are closely connected to a wrong, cliché-laden image of Bavaria.
 To use a universally known comparison: It's like cowboy hats for Americans (all of them) and bowler hats for Brits.

 For the past 15 years or so, German newspapers have, around Oktoberfest time, participated in the construction of a certain image of so-called Bavarian costume.
 The journalists involved are either bought by tourist agencies or they have no idea at all...probably both.
 Unfortunately, both young locals and tourists now believe in the construction.
 Oktoberfest has become an occasion for costuming just like carnival or halloween - and every bit as gruesome as the latter.

 And what about Lederhosen?
 Well, they really were worn.
 Just not necessarily the way you imagine them.
 Leather breeches were, in the 18th century, worn throughout Europe by riders and hunters.
 A mid-18th-century French book (Garsault) even has instructions for making them.
 They were not much different from the fabric culottes of the era.
 Regional costumes throughout Germany and Europe have fossilized them.
 The not-quite-knee-length leather breeches known from Alpine costume may actually be unique for a certain region up in the mointains3, but the Alps comprise only a tiny part of Bavaria, and Bavaria hosts only a tiny part of the Alps.

-Anyway, in my view neither Dirndls nor Lederhosen count as Tracht (i.e. traditional costume) the way I use the term.
+Anyway, in my view neither Dirndls nor Lederhosen count as Tracht (i.e. historical clothing) the way I use the term.
 They are traditional, of sorts, but that tradition was a deliberately invented one that is 150 years old at best.
 Since I don't want to add to existing clichés, no more of it!